sci-dev-git/libautomusic/README.md

 ------
 ![Build status](https://img.shields.io/badge/libautomusic-blue.svg) ![Build status](https://img.shields.io/badge/build-passing-orange.svg) ![Item status](https://img.shields.io/badge/status-unstable-lightgreen.svg)

-`libautomusic` allows you to create a unique music based on the given `picture` (all styles are acceptable), without any manual configurations or interventions.
+`libautomusic` allows us to create a unique music based on the given `picture` (all styles are acceptable), without any manual configurations or interventions.

-The composition algorithmic is based on music-theory model and knowledge-library-system, enabling us to create complicated and multi-track MIDI projects.
+The result of composition is not obscure or machine-like but just humanized to a certain extent, which thanks to the algorithmic based on music-theory model and knowledge-library-system, enabling us to create complicated and multi-track MIDI projects.

 The paper describing the algorithm in details is available on https://www.cnblogs.com/sci-dev/p/10261380.html.

-# Quick start
+# Guide to quick start

-In Windows you should prepare a MinGW or CygWin environment at first.
-In unix-like system these facilities are all natrual for you.

 Start a terminal:

     mkdir build && cd build

+Then configure the source tree, indicating install prefix and enabling options or features we wanted.
+For details of all the available options and features, try configure --help.

     ../configure

+Go ahead with compilation.

     make all

+Finally install the library and executables.

     make install

+In Windows you should prepare a MinGW or CygWin environment at first.
+In unix-like system these facilities are all natrual for you.

 If things go right you will get a program named 'libautomusic' in your prefix directory.
 The following command is to start our first composition process by merely giving a picture.